-Luis makes his home with his father and his mother.
-Making beds and running errands are his household duties.
-His father is sometimes employed and his mother maintains the home.
+In his home, Luis helps by making beds and running errands.
+He lives with his father and his mother.
+His father is sometimes employed as a laborer and his mother maintains the home.

 Because of your sponsorship, Luis will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.

 Luis lives in the hillside community of Zacate Colorado, home to approximately 7,500 residents.
 Typical houses are constructed of cement and have corrugated iron roofs.
 The spoken language is Spanish.

 The regional diet consists of maize, beans, chicken, bread and rice.
 Common health problems in this area include water-borne parasites, gastrointestinal illnesses and respiratory infections.
 Most adults in Zacate Colorado work as masons and earn the equivalent of $207 per month.
 This community needs libraries, schools and adult literacy programs.